ros4hri/ros4hri-tutorials/interactive-social-robots/README.md

 > 💡 on the above screenshot, the `Humans` plugin has also been added.

-## Building a social robot architecture
+## CHAPTER 2: Building a social robot architecture

 ### Using the interaction simulator